Psychology

 Birkbeck can give you all of the information and help you need to complete your application form, including our online personal statement tool, which will guide you through every step of writing your personal statement.

-15 January is the first UCAS deadline and the majority of university applications through UCAS are made by then.
-We welcome applications outside of the UCAS deadlines, so you can still apply through UCAS after 15 January, depending on the availability of places.
+The first UCAS deadline is in January, and the majority of university applications through UCAS are made by then.
+Find the exact deadline date on the UCAS website.
+We welcome applications outside of the UCAS deadlines, so you can still apply through UCAS after the January deadline, depending on the availability of places.
 We also take late applications via the UCAS Clearing system in August.

 Part-time